quat1024/garden/garden/linalg/spaces.md

 ## Row space

-If the range space is the span of the column vectors, the row space is the span of the row vectors.
+The column space is the span of the column vectors, so the row space is the span of the row vectors.

 Important things to know:

 * Transposing a matrix swaps its row and column spaces.
 That makes sense.
-* Performing row operations *doesn't change the row space* (!)
+* Performing row operations *doesn't change the row space* (!).
+That's interesting!

 Therefore if you transpose a matrix, do row operations, and transpose it back, you preserve the column space.
 This is a great way to actually *state* the column space of a matrix in a simple form: transpose, reduce, transpose.

 Maybe you wonder why we have "row operations" and not "column operations".
-That's why: they are redundant.
+This is why: they are redundant.